dstore-dbap/LumberMill/lumbermill/modifier/README.rst

 | **buffer_size**:  Maximum size of events in buffer.
 If size is exceeded a flush will be executed.
 | **flush_interval_in_secs**:  If interval is reached, buffer will be flushed.
 | **pattern**:  Pattern to match new events.
 If pattern matches, a flush will be executed prior to appending the event to buffer.
+| **pattern_marks**: Set if the pattern marks the start or the end of an event.
+|                    If it marks the start of an event and a new event arrives and <pattern> matches, the buffer will be flushed prior appending the event.
+|                    If it marks the end of an event and a new event arrives and <pattern> matches, the buffer will be flushed after appending the event.
 | **glue**:  Join event data with glue as separator.

 Configuration template: